Sheepca/real-time-parking/README.md

 }
 ```

-**spot** field correspond to the spot id where there is a paid rental license plate.
+**spot** field corresponds to the spot id where there is a paid rental license plate.

 **Parked cars endpoint:** ([https://my-json-server.typicode.com/airgarage/live-rental-api/parked](https://my-json-server.typicode.com/airgarage/live-rental-api/parked))

-The data returned for this endpoint, it’s collected with our camera systems.
-This endpoint returns a list of all cars parked in some of our spots, with the following structure.
+This endpoint returns data collected with our camera systems.
+It returns a list of all the cars parked in our spots, with the following structure.

 ```jsx
 {